 Where can I pay my Tuition and Fees?

 Pay your tuition and fees on time.
-Payment is due no later than seven calendar days after registration, or by the first day of the quarter, whichever comes first.
+It is your responsibility to know when payment is due.
+This is provided to you at the time you register for your classes thru online services.
 You can pay your Fees and tuition in online services under “registration” or from this link provided https://www.ctc.edu/~bellevue/wccba/waci600.html